TwoDigits/todo-app-tutorial/README.md

 Alternatively, you can use tools like [Postman](https://www.getpostman.com) for testing the REST API.
 You can easily import the [environment configuration](todo-app-enironment.json).
 You need to update the environment with the API endpoint URL of your application stack.

 After that, you can import the [collection](todo-app-postman-collection.json) and test the various API calls.

+## Find the building blocks
+The actual configuration of the different AWS services is done in [sam-template.yaml](sam-template.yaml).
+In the `Resource` section you find the declaration of the various services needed for the application: API Gateway, Lambda functions and DynamoDB table.
+To learn more about the syntax of this configuration file by reading the [SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md).

+The code for handling the different API requests can be found in the [src](src) directory.
+For each function the code is placed in a corresponding subdirectory, e.g. [src/list-tasks](src/list-tasks).
+The `index.js` file contains the actual implementation of the Lambda function.

+All requests are handled by the API Gateway.
+After deploying the application you can have a look in the [API Gateway Console](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/apis) to find your actual API provisioned during the deployment.
+The API is called `todo-app-api-<STAGE_NAME>`.

+In the [Lambda Console](https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions) you'll find all the Lambda functions belonging to your application.
+Their names all begin with `todo-app-<STAGE_NAME>-`.

+Finally, in the [DynamoDB Console](https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#) you'll find the table belonging to your application.
+It is called `todo-app-<STAGE_NAME>-tasks`.

 ## Exercises